-Although March rings in the spring season, it is still cold (and there is snow) in many parts of the country.
+Although March rings in the spring, it is still cold (and there is snow) in many parts of the country.

 Yes, March is still cold in Canada.
-It is the onset of spring season,but temperatures are under 0 degrees Celcius for the most time of the month, and hence expect winter like weather.
-There’s going to be many days of rain during the month of March in Canada, about 15 to 20 days on an average.
+It is the onset of spring season, but temperatures are under 0 degrees Celcius for most of the month; hence, expect winter-like weather.
+There will be many days of rain during March in Canada, about 15 to 20 days on average.

 Vancouver is great in the spring.
-Plan for late March visit, when the weather is warmer (it is milder than rest of Canada, in terms of weather),.
-You can also easily score awesome hotel deals in this month!
+Plan for a late March visit when the weather is warmer (it is milder than the rest of Canada in terms of weather).
+You can also easily score awesome hotel deals this month!